Yue-Wang-Ivy/PHD-Application-SOP-/README.md

 ### *Conducted hands-on project experiments /
 ### *Contributed to the analysis of results

-## Project 4: Contrastive Machine Learning
+## Project 4: Contrastive Machine Learning for Inherent Spatiotemporal Representations in Resting fMRl
+In progress.
+The gradient of neural receptors was calculated using python code and verified by spin test.